Genetically modified crops: Controversy

 Direct genetic engineering has been controversial since its introduction.
 Most, but not all of the controversies are over GM foods rather than crops per se.
 GM foods are the subject of protests, vandalism, referendums, legislation, court action and scientific disputes.
 The controversies involve consumers, biotechnology companies, governmental regulators, non-governmental organizations and scientists.

 Opponents have objected to GM crops on multiple grounds including environmental impacts, food safety, whether GM crops are needed to address food needs, whether they are sufficiently accessible to farmers in developing countries, concerns over subjecting crops to intellectual property law, and on religious grounds.
 Secondary issues include labeling, the behavior of government regulators, the effects of pesticide use and pesticide tolerance.

 A significant environmental concern about using genetically modified crops is possible cross-breeding with related crops, giving them advantages over naturally occurring varieties.
 One example is a glyphosate-resistant rice crop that crossbreeds with a weedy relative, giving the weed a competitive advantage.
 The transgenic hybrid had higher rates of photosynthesis, more shoots and flowers, and more seeds than the non-transgenic hybrids.
 This demonstrates the possibility of ecosystem damage by GM crop usage.

+The role of biopiracy in the development of GM crops is also potentially problematic, as developed countries have gotten economic gain by using the genetic resources of developing countries.
+In the twentieth century, the International Rice Research Institute catalogued the genomes of almost 80,000 varieties of rice from Asian farms, which has since been used to create new higher yielding varieties of rice.
+These new varieties create almost 655 million dollars of economic gain for Australia, USA, Canada, and New Zealand every year.